brittonwolfe/VirtualCharacterSheet/docs/config.md

     print('foo')
 ```

-In the event that it's necessary to create another config option--for organization, I guess? there's also the option to create a new `core.config.Config` object with the `path` argument set to your filename.
+In the event that it's necessary to create another config option––for organization or avoiding configuration conflicts––the `core.config.Config` object constructor accepts a `path` argument that will direct it to another file.